Predictive maintenance can provide detailed data and actionable repair instructions.

 Griswold

 Pumps are the heart of fluid-transfer operations.
 Unexpected failure can devastate production and profits.
 Operators in the industrial-manufacturing realm have been looking for ways to see into the future, to know when, how and why a pump will need to be serviced before a catastrophic breakdown will bring the production process to a halt.
+Over the years, manufacturers have worked to improve pump reliability and have developed tools to monitor pump performance and health.
+Sometimes these tools result in little more than a “check engine light” scenario.
+There is a problem, so what is the next step?
+Evolving technology allows the pump and driving motor to be monitored around the clock via continuous cloud connectivity.
+This article illustrates how the technology works and how it can optimize pump performance, reliability, and cost of operation and maintenance.

 image 1 predictive monitoringImage 1.
 A predictive-monitoring system can identify failure modes and provide actionable repair guidance, monitoring the pump and motor 24/7 with Wi-Fi or cellular access.
 (Images courtesy of Griswold, part of PSG)